misken/obflowsim-mm/docs/usage.rst

 Create the scenario input file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The scenario input file is a csv file containing (at least) the following columns:

 The scenario input file is generated from a *scenario recipe* - a YAML formatted file that specifies one or more values for each of the simulation input parameters.
 Here is an example: